ZandrewG/ml-movie-review-classification/README.md

+#Rotten Tomatoes Review Classification using Naive Bayes and Linear Regression

 Team Members:

-- Loridge Anne A. Gacho
+- ##Loridge Anne A. Gacho
-- Zandrew Peter C. Garais
+- ##Zandrew Peter C. Garais

 Overview:
 As a partial fulfillment for our CS 180 Artificial Intelligence class, we present a project where we process raw text in the form of movie reviews and classify them into two different sentiments: positive and negative.
 The reviews, written by critics and sourced from a Kaggle dataset, will undergo pre-processing and analysis using Multinomial Naive Bayes and Logistic Regression.
 Our goal is to understand how these textual reviews justify the movie ratings.